Netcracker/KubeMarine/documentation/internal/Hardening.md

       - identity: {}
 ```

-Also, unix socket must be available for `kube-apiserver`:
+Also, the unix socket must be available for `kube-apiserver`:

 ```yaml
 apiVersion: v1